 There are a number of different airports you can fly into for reaching Lake Garda, so just check which one has the best deals from the city you’re flying into.
 The most popular airports to arrive in are either Milan (MXP) or Venice (VCE).
-I’ve flown in to both airports, and they are almost equidistant from Lake Garda.
-This time, I flew into Venice because I was planning to spend a few days there before continuing the trip.
+It it worth to check out also Villafranca di Verona airport.

 Perhaps more importantly, Lake Garda is also an exceptional beach destination.
 There may be no ocean, but the lake itself offers some wonderful beaches for swimming and sunbathing during hot summer days.

 Summer goes from June to September but may be possible to swim in April.

 By 2021, the completion of a 140 km cycle path around Lake Garda is planned.
 For the ambitious project Garda by Bike, partially existing bike paths will be used and additionally new tracks will be built.

 The circumnavigation of Lake Garda on one single bike path is the dream of many bikers, and it’s getting closer.